adavisfoy/stock-analysis/README.md

 ### Code Execution Times: Original Code vs. Refactored Code

-Before we compare execution times for our original code versus refactored code, it is important to note the similarities between them.
+Before we compare execution times for our original code versus refactored code, it is important to note some similarities between them:
 - The output of both versions of code is exactly the same.
 - We employed the technique of arrays and nested loops in both versions.